OthankQ/100-days-of-code/r1-log.md

 ### R2D1

 Added user input functionality to the CLI Node weather app.
 Learned about PHP Superglobals and made a basic website listing some of them out using Bootstrap cdn.

+### R2D2

+Created a barebones server using express.js with Node to use it for the weather app.